-Our board of directors has an audit committee, a compensation committee and a nominating and governance committee, each of which will have the composition and responsibilities described below as of the completion of this offering.
+Our board of directors has an audit committee, a compensation committee and a nominating and governance committee, each of which have the composition and responsibilities described below as of the completion of our initial public offering.
 Each of the below committees has a written charter approved by our board of directors.
-Upon completion of this offering, copies of each charter will be posted on the investor relations section of our website.
-Members serve on these committees will serve until their resignation or until otherwise determined by our board of directors.
+Upon completion of our initial public offering, copies of each charter were posted on the investor relations section of our website.
+Members will serve on these committees until their resignation or until otherwise determined by our board of directors.